exyezed/spotify-enhancer/README.md

 Add download buttons for Spotify tracks on the web player, allowing downloads in `320kbps.`

 > [!WARNING]
-> The advantage of this script is its ability to download audio in high quality at 320kbps.
-However, it has the drawback of not being able to embed cover art, which I'm currently working on.
+> This script can download audio at 320kbps but does not support embedding cover art.

 #### [Install Script](https://update.greasyfork.org/scripts/514322/Spotify%20Enhancer%20%28Track%20Downloader%29.user.js)